davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 # 0. Goals

 The goal of this minibook is to teach a software engineer how to build a production-grade semi-automated natual language bot.
-This objectives of this framework are :
+The objectives of this framework are to:

 1. produce highly accurate responses (~95% accuracy on most of my datasets from companies)
 2. not be language-specific (ie. English, French, Japanese, etc)